charliemitchell/proxess/README.md

     GET /group/:id     "Returns A Process Group By It's ID" PUT /group/:id     "Updates A Process Group By It's ID" DELETE /group/:id  "Deletes A Process Group By It's ID"

+    // Memory & CPU Pressure
+    GET /stats            "Returns Memory Pressure and CPU Usage For Each Process" GET /stats/:id        "Returns Memory Pressure and CPU Usage For A Single Process"

 ```

 ## Data Structures